hacks-guide/Guide_Wii/docs/pt_BR/cios.md

 # cIOS

+cIOS, or custom IOS, are patched and modified versions of certain IOS (or simply, parts of the Wii's system software) that allow homebrew apps like USB loaders to be able to function where they otherwise would not.
+While not required for a functioning homebrew setup, it is highly recommended to install cIOS anyway because it augments the functionality of your Wii with little to no downside.

 ::::: tabs

-:::: tab cIOS for Wii/Family Edition
+:::: tab Wii/Family Edition

-:::details Detalhes técnicos (opcional)

-cIOS (Custom IOS) are IOS that are patched to allow custom functionality.
-While [cIOS](https://wiibrew.org/wiki/Custom_IOS) has largely been supplanted by AHBPROT, which gives complete hardware access, it still has useful applications.
-Por exemplo, isso permite a funcionalidade de Loaders USB como o USB Loader GX e WiiFlow, juntamente com outras partes de homebrew como o SaveGame Manager GX.
-Você pode ignorar este processo se você quiser, mas, geralmente, ele estende seu Wii com pouco ou nenhum lado negativo.
+::: danger

+Do not attempt to install a vWii/Wii mini IOS or System Menu on the Wii.
+Doing so will likely [brick](bricks#ios-brick) your console.

 :::

 ::: warning

-Do not attempt to install a vWii/Wii mini IOS or System Menu on the Wii.
-Doing so will likely [brick](bricks#ios-brick) your console.
+Ensure that if you are using an SD card, the lock switch is in the unlocked position.
+Otherwise, you will not be able to select the correct options in the installer.

 :::